News, tips, and product updates.

 Most likely, it’s because of location, room size or conference room equipment.
 If you only have a few rooms with high-quality monitors and conference room phone systems, consider upgrading the others.
 Giving employees an easy way to submit service requests for technology that isn’t working properly can also help alleviate this problem.

 When employees are working remotely, navigating back-to-back meetings is a two-step process—exit one virtual meeting, and click the link to join the next one.
 When employees have back-to-back meetings in the workplace, they expect it to be just as simple.
 They don’t have time to figure out how to connect their laptop to a different monitor that isn’t compatible, adjust their webcam or test their audio.

 If it takes more than a few minutes, they’ll find a work-around that’s less than ideal—like gathering together around someone’s desk and disrupting their colleagues in the process.

-How many steps does it take to book a meeting room in your office?
+How many steps does it take to book a conference room in your office?

 Do employees have to request reservations through your IT department or an administrator?
 How do they receive confirmation that the room is reserved?